 1. Let them play!
 At this age the kids are looking to just have fun.
 They are not interested in your organized tactics.
 They are there because kicking a soccer ball is fun.
 So you may want to keep your Barcelona Soccer Drills at home.
 I am a huge proponent of “Free Play”, in case you haven’t realized that yet through my Podcast.
 You can easily find a ton of soccer drills, try them all, your kids may like one or two, but don’t focus solely on that.

 2. Chaos is part of the game.
 Don’t expect every activity you try with the kids to be perfect.
 They are going to run around because they don’t understand the activity half of the time.
 Do not take this as a sign of incompetence on your part.
 You must understand that they have a difficult time understanding soccer tactics, no matter how you explain it.
-Also remember that chaos is part of soccer, don’t expect playing-soccer-10058170everything to be perf.
+Also remember that chaos is part of soccer, don’t expect everything to be perf.
 It’s not Football where everyone lines up and gets set before each play.
 Soccer is a game of transition, back and forth, with teams getting organized and attacking or defending.
 It is rare that you get set pieces where you can restart play in soccer.

 3. Forget Soccer Tactics.
 As mentioned earlier, the kids are not interested in winning or losing.
 They may ask if they won or lost, but they are not training to beat the next opponent.
 They are there to kick the ball around with their friends.
 Don’t waste your time trying to teach kids tactics at this age.
 You have to understand that tactics can only be learned after they have mastered the dribbling, passing, receiving, and shooting.
 You can spend a year explaining tactics to a 5 year old, but when the ball is passed to his feet, if he can’t control, there is nothing he can do and you just wasted a year of development.